Attendance

 Day Two of Absence

 If we have not yet had a satisfactory response, we will attempt contact again.
-If we cannot get in contact by 10am, we will carry out a home visit.
-This means 2 members of our team will come to the child's house to ensure they are safe and well.
-We will need to see the child.
+If we cannot get in contact by 10am, we may carry out a home visit.

 If there is no answer at the door and we do not see the child at the home visit, we will leave a note requesting you to get in touch with us by 3pm.